pip-services/pip-services-docs/content/en/net/grpc/services/grpc_endpoint.md

 > `public virtual` bool IsOpen()

-- **returns**: bool - whether or not this endpoint is open with an actively listening GRPC server.
+- **returns**: bool - true if this endpoint is open with an actively listening gRPC server and false otherwise

 #### Open